Good podcast

 3: The Battle

 President George W. Bush made improving reading instruction a priority.
 He got Congress to provide money to schools that used reading programs supported by scientific research.
-But backers of Marie Clay?s cueing idea saw Bush?s Reading First initiative as a threat.
+But backers of Marie Clay?s ideas saw Bush?s Reading First initiative as a threat.

 Read: Transcript of this episode